dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Animation components

-Animations in Godot consist of the timeline, tracks and (key-)frames.
+Animations in Godot consist of the timeline, tracks, and (key-)frames.

 The timeline is the concerted animation based on tracks and frames.